 - Family Guy: In one episode, Brian finds out Stewie wrote a book where he is portrayed as an idiot.
 He gets angry and by the end of the episode writes his own book where Stewie is the idiot.

 - Regular Show: In "Terror Tales of the Park II", the gang once again tell scary stories while driving to a Halloween party.
 A mishap after the second story causes their van to crash and have to get a lift by the tow truck driver.
-Angered at Mordecai and Rigby for unintentionally cause the situation, Benson tells the third story and make the duo come off as bumbling idiots who end up getting themselves killed trying to stop the spider monster of the story.
+Angered at Mordecai and Rigby for unintentionally causing the situation, Benson tells the third story and make the duo come off as bumbling idiots who end up getting themselves killed trying to stop the spider monster of the story.
 Offended, Rigby tries to tell his own story but causes a scuffle that once more cause their car to crash and end up killing them.
 Luckily it's Negative Continuity, so it doesn't stick.

 - Samurai Jack: After witnessing children praise Jack and shunning him, Aku attempts to gain their praise by telling them fairy tales portraying him as a hero.
 When they ask for stories about Jack, he responds by telling them tales that portray Jack as the villain.
 However, none of the fairy tales he uses please the kids.
 He soon gets fed up and tells a rushed tale to them about him killing Jack before leaving.

 - The Simpsons: In "Itchy and Scratchy and Marge", Marge is protesting The Itchy & Scratchy Show for being too violent.
 One of the animators see her protesting outside the studio and begins sketching her.
 The next episode shows a squirrel caricatured as Marge telling Itchy and Scratchy to stop hitting each other; she gets her head knocked off her body with a bat.